 |Family Resources||Victim Resources|

-The prospect of going to jail is a scary and stressfull thought, not only for whoever gets locked up, but also their friends and family.
-The purpose of this guide is to give you advice and information that you need to make helping a friend or family member get out of jail less stressfull.
+The prospect of going to jail is a scary and stressful thought, not only for whoever gets locked up, but also their friends and family.
+The purpose of this guide is to give you advice and information that you need to make helping a friend or family member get out of jail less stressful.
 If you have a specific question, feel free to ask it, and please leave any comments or tips that would be a benefit to other people in the same situation will be appreciated.

 Scott County Jail